Marxism and system theory

 The idea is that movement through successive “contradictions” leads to development, from simple to complex, from lower to higher.

-Note however: it is unclear to me whether or how clearly Engels distinguished the processes of a system and the processes by which a system evolves.
+Contrarily however: it is unclear to me whether or how clearly Engels distinguished the processes of a system and the processes by which a system evolves.

 On “endless process of development”